CoFH/StellarExpansion/main/cofh_stellar_expansion/readme.txt

 Stellaris experience while not introducing things which are too terribly imbalanced or out of place.

-So for now, just Buildings, Spaceport Modules, and Technologies.
-Some of the techs are unlocked via Special Projects, but the mod is otherwise event-free.

 For features which change the game in a large way, I'll be putting those into their own separate modules.